Terraforming-Data-Product-Governance/Interoperability-framework/README.md

 Pricing is the process whereby a business sets the price at which it will sell its products and services.
 Pricing **OBJECT** contains pricing plans related metadata to be used for example in displaying the items in a marketplace.
 If needed the standard metadata is converted to marketplace internal format.
 We encourage all data product owners to enforce usage of this standard to foster global interoperability.

-The 12 pricing plans enabled by ODPS are meticulously defined through an in-depth analysis of pricing models applied across more than 300 data products.
+The 12 pricing plans enabled originally by ODPS (copied from there) are meticulously defined through an in-depth analysis of pricing models applied across more than 300 data products.
 We continuously monitor the evolution of pricing plans in the data economy, striving to provide the most comprehensive and up-to-date list of standardized pricing options - yet some gaps might exist.

 The Pricing object is general in nature and should be enough for common (80%) use cases.
 You can make extensions to the standard with "x-" mechanism in order to fulfill any industry specific needs.